 - In Rincón, check out The Lazy Parrot Inn and the Dos Angeles del Mar Guesthouse, where you can find rooms for under $100.

 Dining in Puerto Rico can be hazardous to your health because there is no shortage of rib-sticking, gut-busting criollo specialties to challenge your appetite.
 Fortunately, it doesn't cost much to stuff yourself silly with excellent local food.
 Here are just a few recommendations:

 - Restaurants in Vieques

-- Cheap food kiosks abound in Puerto Rico, selling all kinds of fitters and bite-sized snacks.
-A visit to the ones in Piñones and Luquillo should not be missed
+- Cheap food kiosks abound in Puerto Rico, selling all kinds of fritters and bite-sized snacks.
+A visit to the ones in Piñones and Luquillo should not be missed.

 What to See and Do

 You'll be happy to know there are plenty of freebies for tourists in Puerto Rico.
 Some restaurants will be happy to offer a free sample of their house drink; many events in and around San Juan are free of charge, and there are enough festivals around the island to keep you entertained all year long.